jsears4585/jekyll-now/_posts/2017-5-29-Duck-Typing.md

 ### tl;dr

 Duck typing is (often) a feature of dynamically-typed languages.
-In short, duck typing is concerned with which methods an object will respond to, and not necessarily the class to which it belongs.
+In short, duck typing is a design concerned with which methods an object will respond to, and not necessarily the class to which an object belongs.

 That is, if an object has *duck-like methods*, Ruby will treat it like a duck, even if it wasn't constructed inside of a "duck" class.